-Dr Andrew Bickerdike is CEO of Relationships Australia Victoria (RAV) and Chair of Relationships Australia National.
+Dr Andrew Bickerdike is CEO of Relationships Australia Victoria (RAV).

-He holds tertiary qualifications in both economics and psychology, and a Doctorate in dispute resolution.
+He holds tertiary qualifications in both economics and psychology, and a Doctorate in Dispute Resolution.
 Andrew has experience and specialist training in individual, marital and family therapy, and family dispute resolution, and has practiced as a mediator and family dispute resolution practitioner for over 20 years.
-He is a former member of NADRAC (National Alternative Dispute Resolution Advisory Council).

-Andrew has a particular interest in research and evaluation and has initiated and implemented many research projects examining the efficacy of family services programs, including counselling, mediation and family violence prevention services.
-He is an Industry Partner in three current large Australian Research Council Linkage research projects.
+Andrew has a particular interest in research and evaluation and has initiated and implemented many research projects examining the efficacy of family services programs, in particular mediation services, in the naturalistic setting.
+He has recently been an industry partner in three current large Australian Research Council Linkage research projects.
 Collectively these research activities have attracted national and international interest and have influenced the design of models of practice.

-Andrew holds positions on various Boards and advisory bodies including:
+Andrew holds positions on external boards, committees and advisory bodies including:

-- Editorial Board of the Journal of Family Studies
+- Board Member of the Australian Chapter of the Association of Family and Conciliation Courts'

 - Member of the Subject Matter Expert Group for the Community Services and Health Industry Skills Council – Family Services